 To see your children faces light up when they are talking about the great times they had with their other parent – your ex(s) husband/partner…it is priceless.

-Yes, at first it stings but by separating your own emotions/feelings and seeing the happiness in your child’s face, you will know you are doing the right thing.
+Yes, at first it stings but by separating your own emotions/feelings and seeing the happiness on your child’s face, you will know you are doing the right thing.

 It will take awhile for the little one to understand that now they have two homes.
 One with Mommy and one with Daddy.
 It took Lil’ A several months before he finally grasp the concept.

-Divorce is hard enough for the young ones but by practicing a healthy co-parenting it will help them to see that relationships may ends, marriage may ends but it would empower them to recognize that their parents will always be there for them no matter what.
+Divorce is hard enough for the young ones but by practicing a healthy co-parenting it will help them to see that relationships may end, marriage may end but it would empower them to recognize that their parents will always be there for them no matter what.